NYPD seizes George Steinmetz’s DJI Mavic 2 Pro after Hart Island photo

 DroneXL’s take

 The fact that COVID-19 victims are buried in mass graves at Hart Island seems historically significant.
-It makes you wonder why the NYPD would use a decades-old law to hit George Steinmetz with, in what otherwise seems a perfectly safe and drone operation.
+It makes you wonder why the NYPD would use a decades-old law to hit George Steinmetz with, in what otherwise seems a perfectly safe and legal drone operation.
 If he had launched his drone from a boat, he would probably have been fine.
 Let us know what you think in the comments below.

-Nypd Seizes George Steinmetz's Dji Mavic 2 Pro After Hart Island Photo 1
+Nypd Seizes George Steinmetz'S Dji Mavic 2 Pro After Hart Island Photo 1

 Photo credit: George Steinmetz (Full disclosure: I merged and slightly edited two Instagram photos to recreate the original photo.)

-Follow DroneXL.co on your Google News feed.
+Follow us on Google News!

 Get your Part 107 Certificate

-Pass the test and take to the skies with the Pilot Institute.
+Pass the Part 107 test and take to the skies with the Pilot Institute.
 We have helped thousands of people become airplane and commercial drone pilots.
 Our courses are designed by industry experts to help you pass FAA tests and achieve your dreams.

 pilot institute dronexl

-Copyright © DroneXL.co 2023.
+Copyright ยฉ DroneXL.co 2025.
 All rights reserved.
 The content, images, and intellectual property on this website are protected by copyright law.
 Reproduction or distribution of any material without prior written permission from DroneXL.co is strictly prohibited.
-For permissions and inquiries, please contact us here.
+For permissions and inquiries, please contact us first.
+DroneXL.co is a proud partner of the Drone Advocacy Alliance.
+Be sure to check out DroneXL's sister site, EVXL.co, for all the latest news on electric vehicles.

 FTC: DroneXL.co is an Amazon Associate and uses affiliate links that can generate income from qualifying purchases.
 We do not sell, share, rent out, or spam your email.